tenzir/tenzir/web/docs/about/why-vast.md

 inserts, updates, and deletes.
 These extra guarantees come at a cost of throughput and latency when working with large datasets, but are rarely needed in security analytics (e.g., ingestion is an append-only operation).
-In a domain of incomplete data, VAST trades correctness for performance and availability, i.e., throttles a data source with backpressure instead of falling behind and risking out-of-memory scenarios.
+In a domain of incomplete data, Tenzir trades correctness for performance and availability, i.e., throttles a data source with backpressure instead of falling behind and risking out-of-memory scenarios.

 :::note Recommendation
 If you aim to perform numerous modifications on a small subset of event data, with medium ingest rates, relational databases, like PostgreSQL or MySQL, might be a better fit.
-VAST's columnar data representation is ill-suited for row-level modifications.
+Tenzir's columnar data representation is ill-suited for row-level modifications.
 :::

-## VAST vs. Document DBs
+## Tenzir vs. Document DBs

 Document DBs, such as MongoDB, offer worry-free ingestion of unstructured data.
 They scale well horizontally and flexible querying.